gsominsk/ai-trading-tool/memory-bank/decisionLog.md

 [2025-08-10 22:20:00] - **Architectural Decision: Make `service_name` a Mandatory Parameter in Logging System**.
 To fix incorrect service attribution in logs, the `service_name` parameter was made mandatory across the entire logging chain (`AIOptimizedJSONFormatter`, `StructuredLogger`, `get_logger`, `MarketDataLogger`).
 This forces each component to explicitly declare its identity when creating a logger, eliminating the risk of incorrect, hardcoded default values.
 A subsequent test run confirmed this change by producing widespread `TypeError` failures, precisely identifying all call sites that require updates.

+[2025-08-10 20:45:00] - Refactored core logging system to support dynamic `service_name`.
+    - **Decision:** Modified `AIOptimizedJSONFormatter` to extract `service_name` from the `LogRecord` instead of being initialized with a hardcoded value. `StructuredLogger` now acts as an adapter to inject the `service_name` into each log record's `extra` dictionary.
+The logging configuration (`LoggerConfig`) was also updated to manage its handlers without interfering with `pytest`'s capture mechanism.
+    - **Rationale:** The previous implementation hardcoded `"service":"MarketDataService"` in the formatter, causing all logs to be incorrectly attributed.
+The new architecture decouples the formatter from specific services, allowing each component to correctly identify itself.
+The fix for the test interference ensures a stable and isolated testing environment.
+    - **Implication:** All logger instantiations throughout the codebase must now provide a `service_name`.
+Unit tests for logging required significant refactoring.